apache/drill/_docs/odbc-jdbc-interfaces/using-drill-explorer/020-connecting-drill-explorer-to-data.md

 To start Drill Explorer from the ODBC Administrator:

-1. In ODBC Administrator, on the **System DSN** tab in System Data Sources, select MapR ODBC Driver for Drill DSN.
+1. In ODBC Administrator, on the **System DSN** tab in System Data Sources, a DSN.
+For example, select the sample MapR ODBC Driver for Drill DSN.
    ![]({{ site.baseurl }}/docs/img/odbc-configure1.png)
-   Alternatively, if you set up a user DSN, select **User DSN**, and select the configured Driver.
+   Alternatively, if you set up a user DSN, select **User DSN**, and select a DSN.
 3. Click **Configure**.
-   The MapR Drill ODBC Driver DSN Setup dialog appears with a preconfigured sample DSN.
+   The DSN Setup dialog appears showing the configured properties.
    ![]({{ site.baseurl }}/docs/img/odbc-configure2.png)
-4. Click **Drill Explorer** at the bottom of the MapR Drill ODBC Driver DSN Setup dialog.
+4. Click **Drill Explorer** at the bottom of the dialog.
    Drill Explorer appears.